 around 2 pm when people take breaks;

-around 8 pm to midnight, when people are usually free and might read emails before bed.
+around 8 pm to midnight, people are usually free and might read emails before bed.

 Mailmodo provides you tools to create email marketing campaigns, manage email lists, track email metrics, and analyze your audience behavior.
 It also allows you to send and receive emails on any device.